Wooo-boy here goes S reviewing another web3/crypto service!

 - If you pay Vimeo money, They will work with you by stripping their logo off of everything within the video content you publish.
 This is actually very big for companies that want to produce training videos for thousands of employees and lack the bandwidth to house or broadcast these types of videos.
 You can keep them private and unless someone gets a direct link to that Vimeo video no one publicly will know.
 You make an internal website for your employees link to your private Vimeo account, and everything looks seamless.
 Removing public branding is something YouTube will never do no matter how much you pay them.

 - Because you get unlimited bandwidth through Vimeo.
 This is actually a hell of a deal.
 Let’s say you are someone like Rant Radio and want to publish all of the shows onto something that can be easily accessed by any user, say Roku, AppleTV application, or Android application.
 Instead of promoting YouTube.
-Or hosting on a local VPS so that several million devices can effectively DDOS’ing your server with the flood of requests while you pay surcharges for 100’s of terabytes in traffic.
+Or hosting on a local VPS so that several million devices can effectively DDOS’ing your server with the flood of requests while you pay surcharges for hundreds of terabytes in traffic.
 You let Vimeo handle it.
 Best bang for your buck.

 This is how Vimeo makes money and this is why they are alive to this very day.

 I could go on and on about other services like DailyMotion.
 But I wanted to address the political elephant in the internet room Parler.
 Yes, if you go to their site it’s filled with a lot of Republican media.
 Why?
 Because YouTube has this knack for deleting a lot of what they have to say under the guise of misinformation.
 Or fake news.
 While some may think that is perfectly acceptable to be a part of the “Woke” activist crowd and assert Marxist tactics to shut an opponent down under the guise of being a YouTube Hero.
 Just remember that censorship is a slippery slope, eventually, the shows you may like on YouTube will fall into the crosshairs of the YouTube ban hammer for not being commercially viable or family-friendly.
 The further you bury opposing ideologies the more people will seek them out.
 This is what Parler is betting on.
 In part, this is also what Odysee is doing.
-The similarities between the two end right there.
+The similarities between the two ends right there.

 Although I don’t have an account on this website I don’t really have a problem with them.
 They’re a centralized platform that wants to do its own thing.
 Cool.